 Overvoltage resistance of ZnO limiters

-- Class II. – use in 110 kV networks
+- Class II. – used in 110 kV networks

-- Class III. – use for 110-400 kV networks and for cable networks
+- Class III. – used in 110-400 kV networks, and in cable networks

-- Class IV. – 400 kV long lines
+- Class IV. – used with 400 kV long lines

 - Class V. – used with 750 kV high voltage transmission lines